CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-04-Scale-the-application-and-Validate-HA.md

     bash ./perftest.sh
     ```

-    > **Note:** The script will take a few minutes to complete its execution, if the script get stuck while getting executed, click `Ctrl+C` to stop the script.
+    > **Note:** The script will take a few minutes to complete its execution.
+If the script gets stuck while getting executed, click `Ctrl+C` to stop the script.

 1. Once the script execution is completed, navigate back to the **Cosmos DB account** in the Azure portal.